TIFFANY SHLAIN | Co-Founder and Executive Director

 SAWYER STEELE | Co-Founder, COO, Treasurer and Secretary

-Sawyer Steele is an Emmy-nominated Producer and co-founder/COO of Let it Ripple.
-He has co-written, co-produced, and co-edited several award-winning films including the Sundance film Connected: An Autoblogography about Love, Death, and Technology; The Adaptable Mind; A Declaration of Interdependence, and many more.
+Sawyer Steele is an Emmy-nominated Producer and co-founder of Let it Ripple.
+He has co-written, co-produced, and co-edited several award-winning films including Connected: An Autoblogography about Love, Death, and Technology; which premiered at Sundance.
 He was Voice Over Director for the award-winning Sundance film The Royal Road.
 He produced and co-wrote the Emmy-nominated AOL Original series The Future Starts Here, which includes an episode TransBoom, where he shares his experience being transgender and his thoughts around the past, present, and future of being trans.
-He co-founded Character Day, an annual day that last year had over 200,000 events in 125 countries.
-Sawyer was born and raised in New England, has a degree from Colby College, and lives in Oakland, CA with his wife, their two small children, and their sweet-as-can-be pitbull.
+He co-founded Character Day, an annual day that grew to over 200,000 events in all 50 states and 125 countries, all on the same day.
+After nearly 20 years of living in and loving the Bay Area, Sawyer and his wife and two kids recently moved across the country to Portland, Maine.

 GERALYN DREYFOUS | Board Member